-In many cases, when for a prolonged period, there are positive funding rates (longs will pay, and shorts will receive) leads to the price potentially be pushed down temporarily.
+In many cases, when for a prolonged period, there are positive funding rates (longs will pay, and shorts will receive), leading to the price being temporarily pushed down.

-In many cases, when for a prolonged period, there are negative funding rates (short will pay, and longs will receive) leads to the price potentially be pushed higher temporarily.
+In many cases, when for a prolonged period, there are negative funding rates (short will pay, and longs will receive), leading to the price potentially being pushed higher temporarily.